leoloveisme/happybeings/Book II Episode III - Becoming happy/English/brainstorming.md

 I guess will book will become quite technical to read

-Let's how it will develop
+Let's see how it will develop

 Open Ecology